angular/components/src/material/select/select.md

 Always provide an accessible label for the select.
 This can be done by adding a `<mat-label>` inside of `<mat-form-field>`, the `aria-label` attribute, or the `aria-labelledby` attribute.

+By default, `MatSelect` displays a checkmark to identify selected items.
+While you can hide the checkmark indicator for single-selection via `hideSingleSelectionIndicator`, this makes the component less accessible by making it harder or impossible for users to visually identify selected items.

 ### Troubleshooting

 #### Error: Cannot change `multiple` mode of select after initialization